Formed By Silence

 |Zoom Conference

-Seminarians and faith leaders aged 40-and-under experiencing the tradition of contemplative prayer.
-A free online retreat in honour of Constance Irene Burns.
+Seminarians and Young Faith Leaders aged 40-and-under, Experiencing the Tradition of Contemplative Prayer.
+A FREE TCS online retreat in honour of Constance Irene Burns.

 Time & Location